BykaWF/SpringSecurityGuide/README.md

 # SpringSecurityGuide
-Welcome to the Spring Security 6 Examples repository!
-In Spring Security 6, we've witnessed significant changes, notably the deprecation of the trusted `WebSecurityConfigurerAdapter` in favor of a more streamlined and powerful approach to securing your web applications.
+Welcome to the Spring Security Examples repository!
+In Spring Security, we've witnessed significant changes, notably the deprecation of the trusted `WebSecurityConfigurerAdapter` in favor of a more streamlined and powerful approach to securing your web applications.
 This repository serves as a comprehensive resource for developers seeking to grasp the latest techniques and best practices in securing their Spring-based web applications.

 ### Basic Authentication